Geometric ergodicity of the Random Walk Metropolis with position-dependent proposal covariance: Markov Chains Geometric Ergodicity

 where $a \wedge b$ denotes the minimum of $a$ and $b$.
-This choice implies that $P$ satisfies detailed balance for $\pi(\cdot)$ \cite{tierney1994markov}, and hence the chain is reversible (note that other choices for $\alpha$ can result in non-reversible chains, see \cite{bierkens2014non} for details).
-In this case (\ref{eqn:mcclt}) applies to a slightly broader class of functionals, namely those with $\mathbb{E}_\pi[|f|^2] < \infty$ \cite{roberts1997geometric}.
+This choice implies that $P$ satisfies detailed balance for $\pi(\cdot)$ \cite{tierney1994markov}, and hence the chain is $\pi$-reversible (note that other choices for $\alpha$ can result in non-reversible chains, see \cite{bierkens2014non} for details).

 Roberts \& Tweedie \cite{roberts1996geometric}, following on from \cite{meyn2009markov}, introduced the following regularity conditions.